 “Syanna,” I called.
 “Did you do what I asked?”

 “Sure did,” Syanna replied, pulling a carefully wrapped item from a leather bag and bringing it over.
 “One overly powerful wand, as requested.
-The Kirin Tor weren’t too happy to see it go, but they decided not to stop me.”
+The Uidirians weren’t too happy to see it go, but they decided not to stop me.”

 “What is this?”
 Iliera asked, looking shocked.
 “Is that the wand?”

 I nodded, unwrapping it and holding it gently.
-The Kirin Tor had warned that it might still be anchored to the past.
+The Academy had warned that it might still be anchored to the past.
 Iliera was ordered not to touch it at any cost, or the wand might activate again.
-I wasn’t sure why I wanted to have it, but something about facing Evanor again made me feel like it would be good to have… even if it was just to break it over her head.
+I wasn’t sure why I wanted to have it, but something about facing Evanor that made me feel like it would be good to have… even if it was just to break it over her head.

-“Alright,” I said, quickly returning the wand to its bag and then pointing toward the Alliance outpost where most of the forces were gathering.
+“Alright,” I said, quickly returning the wand to its bag and pointing toward our outpost where most of the forces were gathering.
 “The officer is presenting soon on our next military options.
 We’ll want to hear it.”

-“In regards to the human traitor named Evanor Stots,” he said aloud.
-“We know the suspect made it to Azshara’s palace.
-She was escorted there by a naga sorceress named Pashmar.
-That naga is a real fanatic, and she works closely with Azshara.
+“In regards to the traitor named Evanor Stots,” he said aloud.
+“We know the suspect made it to the Queen’s prison.
+She was escorted there by a Zinji sorceress named Pashmar.
+That one is a real fanatic, and we believe she works closely with the imprisoned Queen.
 Whatever Evanor got herself wrapped up in, it goes all the way to the top of the chain.
 As some of you know, this news means what we all feared.
-Evanor is out of our reach until we assault the Eternal Palace.”
+Evanor is out of our reach until we assault the prison itself.”

 “I don’t understand,” Iliera spoke up.
 “Evanor is not being pursued?”